KushBlazingJudah/feditext/README.md

 **read the whole thing**.
 From there, you should be good to run Feditext with a simple `./feditext` or `make run`.

+Feditext is extremely limited in what you can do from the CLI, but you can:

+- load different configuration files with `-config ...`
+- create a user with `create`
+  - See `./feditext create -help` for more information

+Or, if you just want to start it, run it with no arguments.